30.3K Views 12 years ago

 • salt and pepper, to taste

-How To Make Mac ‘n’ Squash [Vegan]
+How to Prepare Mac ‘n’ Squash [Vegan]

 1. Cook the pasta according to package instructions.